Is the Honda Ridgeline made in the USA?

 Manufacturing Location

-The Honda Ridgeline is indeed made in the USA.
-Specifically, it is produced at Honda's manufacturing facility located in Lincoln, Alabama.
-This plant has been operational since 2001 and is responsible for assembling several Honda models, including the Ridgeline, Odyssey, and Pilot.
+The Honda Ridgeline is produced at Honda's manufacturing facility in Lincoln, Alabama.
+This plant has been in operation since 2001 and is responsible for producing several Honda models, including the Ridgeline, Pilot SUV, and Odyssey minivan.

 Which is better, Honda Ridgeline or Toyota Tacoma?